Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/08 - Persisting Data/README.md

 # Outcome 8 - Persisting Data
 ## Skill Description

-The fellow will be able to store data locally on an iOS device where necessary, using the most appropriate storage system based on the type of data to be persisted.
+The Fellow will be able to store data locally on an iOS device where necessary, using the most appropriate storage system based on the type of data to be persisted.

 ## Output
 After attaining this skill, and as a demonstration of it, I will create the following: